Stephen L. Burns Welcome to the Amish Disco

 Of course at first they can't believe it . . .

-CALL is out of print, but may still be found at a bookstore or two.
+CALL is out of print, but may still be found at an online bookstore or two.

 It got good reviews, and was a finalist for the 2001 Philip K. Dick Award for best original

-Usually a couple of my stories run in Analog Magazine at the end of every year.
+Usually one or two of my stories run in Analog Magazine every year.

 This record means that I'm a member of the MAFIA, or Making Appearances Frequently